-Ingrid and Paul have a genuine love of travel and the great outdoors.
-Park Trek has delivered thousands of tours and gained a solid reputation for providing guests with spectacular scenery, thoughtfully planned itineraries, plenty of time to absorb and enjoy the natural world and a great social environment for like-minded travellers.
+Park Trek has been operating small group walking tours since the year 2000.
+Since those early days we have established a leading reputation for taking people off-grid safely to re-energise and enjoy the wellness and known health benefits of walking in our beautiful landscapes.
+Park Trek has delivered thousands of tours with spectacular scenery, thoughtfully planned itineraries, plenty of time to absorb and enjoy the natural world and a great social environment for like-minded travellers.

 Park Trek is passionate about providing quality, unique and unforgettable nature-based walking holidays.
-We are committed to best practice with all environmental aspects of our business and endeavour to identify and minimise all possible environmental risks that the business may encounter.
+We are committed to environmental best practice with all aspects of our business and seek to identify and minimise all possible environmental risks that the business may encounter.

-As an Advanced Eco-certified organisation, we seek to guide walkers to beautiful and interesting locations all around Australia.
-While this gives us enormous satisfaction, we are also well aware of the impact this has on the environment and the places we visit.
+As an Advanced Eco-Certified organisation, we seek to guide walkers to beautiful and interesting locations all around Australia.
+However, we are also well aware of the impact this activity may have on the environment and the places we visit.

 We stay in locally owned and operated accommodation on all tours and seek out environmentally and socially responsible partnerships with our suppliers – who create sustainable business through their efforts.
-In addition, we purchase supplies and tour food items where possible from local businesses to ensure low food miles.
+We also prefer to purchase tour supplies and provisions from local businesses to reduce food miles.